jincheng9/crack_the_code_interview/Concepts and Algorithms/Mathematics and Probability.md

 		* Q3 -> append x*3, x*5, and x*7 to Q3, Q5, and Q7 respectively.
 Remove x from Q3.
 		* Q5 -> append x*5, and x*7 to Q5 and Q7 respectively.
 Remove x from Q5.
 		* Q7 -> append x*7 to Q7.
 Remove x from Q7
-	6. Repeat steps 4-6 until we found k elements.
+	6. Repeat steps iv-vi until we found k elements.